SheelP727/sheelpatel/README.md

 I am passionate about climate change, advancing nephrology research, and investigating the intersection between sustainability and medicine.
 I welcome opportunities to collaborate on these global health challenges, speak at events, and contribute to projects that create meaningful impact.
-Feel free to connect with me at sheelp@sas.upenn.edu or via LinkedIn.
+Feel free to connect with me at sheelp@sas.upenn.edu.

 ## 🌐Socials